hzw-go/influxdb/tsdb/index/tsi1/tsi1.md

 The Values in the Cache are overlaid on top of the values returned from the FileStore.
 The FileStore reads and decodes blocks of Values according to the index for the file.
 Updates (writing a newer value for a point that already exists) occur as normal writes.
 Since cached values overwrite existing values, newer writes take precedence.

+actually there are three lsm-databases in influxdb: tsm, tsi, series